noahaus/bacteria_SNP/README.md

 # bacteria_SNP (created by Noah A. Legall)
 UGA GACRC Sapelo2 specific script to call variants amongst samples of bacteria pathogens.
 Download/clone the repository in the working directory where your samples are located and run the program as instructed here.

-FASTQ samples -> BAM files, VCF files, RAxML tree, Alignment Stats.
+FASTQ samples -> Trimmed FASTQ, BAM files, VCF files, RAxML tree, Alignment Stats, Genome Annotation file.

 running with bash: